-The harmful effects of alcohol on the developing baby were recognized in the early 1900’s, when physicians observed an increase in the number of malformations occurring in babies born nine months after certain European drinking festivals.
+The harmful effects of drinking alcohol while pregnant on the developing baby were recognized in the early 1900’s, when physicians observed an increase in the number of malformations occurring in babies born nine months after certain European drinking festivals.
 Unfortunately, any alcohol you drink will get into your baby’s blood, just as it does into yours – and at the same levels.

-Studies show that maternal alcohol consumption can also cause pregnancy complications such as miscarriage, low birth weight, and pre-maturity.
+Studies show that drinking alcohol while pregnant can also cause pregnancy complications such as miscarriage, low birth weight and pre-maturity.
 Like smoking, alcohol’s most harmful effects are on brain development.
 The effects of maternal drinking on the baby have been dubbed “a life-long hangover.”